nicolegitm/nicolegitm/README.md

-## 💫About Me:
+## 💫 Hi There!

-Im a software developer working with full-stack application but with backend focus.
+I'm a software developer working with full-stack application but with backend focus.

 ---